Our Guides

 Guide: Rafting

-Born and raised in San Jose, CA, Kira spent her time running wild in the expansive redwood forests and catching waves on the Santa Cruz coastline.
+Born and raised in San Jose, California, Kira spent her time running wild in the expansive redwood forests and catching waves on the Santa Cruz coastline.
 Kira migrated to Utah five years ago, and has since spent every free moment skiing, hiking, climbing, and rafting.
 Perpetually in pursuit of adventure, Kira is looking forward to spending her days exploring the Moab desert.

 Kira has an affinity for ecology and evolution, and knows just about everything about Moab’s desert biome.
 If there’s anything Kira is good for, it’s strange and obscure animal facts.